tugend/github.tugend.io/pages/_posts/2021-09-23-openapi-1-endpoint-versioning.md

 hosting both webpages and different APIs at the same root domain, we might as well avoid the trouble from the get go.

-A typical convention is to start API routes with `api/` to distinquish them from e.g. `assets/`.
+A typical convention is to start API routes with `api/` to distinguish them from e.g. `assets/`.

 Further more, we might want to add additional weather resources later on, so we